Azure/azure-sdk/docs/typescript/implementation.md

 {% include requirement/SHOULD id="ts-should-use-template" %} use the [TypeScript client library template].

+TODO: Please add a discussion of how to use the Http Pipeline to implement a service method, if relevant, and on creating and adding custom policies to the pipeline.

 ## Configuration {#ts-configuration}

 When configuring your client library, particular care must be taken to ensure that the consumer of your client library can properly configure the connectivity to your Azure service both globally (along with other client libraries the consumer is using) and specifically with your client library.